CellProfiler/tutorials/internal_use/docs/source/Translocation/Translocation.md

     ```{image} ./TutorialImages/Inline13.png
     ```
 ---
+# Translocation

-# Image-based screening using subcellular localization of FOXO1A in osteosarcoma cells: A computer exercise using CellProfiler & CellProfiler Analyst software
+**Image-based screening using subcellular localization of FOXO1A in osteosarcoma cells: A computer exercise using CellProfiler & CellProfiler Analyst software**

 Beth Cimini, Carolina Wählby, Martin Simonsson, Megan Rokop and Mark Bray, Broad Institute

-**\*Background information:\***
+### **Background information:**

 In this experiment, we are working with human U2OS osteosarcoma (bone cancer) cells, in which a Forkhead-protein FOXO1A has been labeled with